Rhode Island Oceaneers

-Rhode Island Oceaneers was a soccer team.
+Rhode Island Oceaneers was an American soccer team based in East Providence, Rhode Island.
+They competed in the American Soccer League in the 1970s.

 History

 The original Rhode Island Oceaneers soccer team was established in 1974.
-That season, they won the league title after a 16-2 regular season.
-U.S. Soccer Hall of Fame (1990) coach Manny Schellscheidt was named ASL Coach of the Year as the club outscored opponents 56-16.
+That season, they won the league title after a 16–2 regular season.
+U.S. Soccer Hall of Fame (1990) coach Manny Schellscheidt was named ASL Coach of the Year as the club outscored opponents 56–16.